FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 A "boolean" refers to the mathematical concept of binary-valued logic: `true` or `false`.

-A "timestamp" refers to an instance of time, including values for year, month, date, hour, minute, second, milliseconds and timezone.
+A "timestamp" refers to an instance of time, including values for year, month, date, hour, minute, second and timezone.

 A "double" refers to an `IEEE 754 binary64` value.